-- 3 medium acorn squash, halved lengthwise, seeds removed
+- 3 medium acorn squashes, halved lengthwise, seeds removed

 - 1 onion, finely chopped, divided